 Philadelphia Perl Mongers

 Once a month, we meet and someone gives a presentation about technical issues about Perl, or the world surrounding Perl.
-Past talks include JSON, Perl 6, Perl in the real world, Regular Expressions, and more.
+Past topics include programming best practices, grammars, graphQL, reactive programming, anagrams, Perl 5 core maintenance, and more.
 Generally our speakers come from within phl.pm, but from time to time we bring in a guru from elsewhere in the Perl community.

-All of our meetings are listed on our meetup page.
+Our upcoming meetings are listed on our events page.

 - 2017-10-09: Brian Duggan: Jupyter Notebooks and Perl 6